THRASTRO/sofa.js/docs/era.pn00a.md

     i.e. rbpn[2][0-2].

 10) It is permissible to re-use the same array in the returned arguments.
-The arrays are filled in the order given.
+The arrays are filled in the stated order.

 ## Called:
 ```